rockettheme/docs/Docs/joomla/extensions/rokgallery/INDEX.md

 RokGallery has the following requirements in order to operate:

-* Joomla 2.5 or 3.x - ensure you are using the latest version.
+* Joomla 3.x - ensure you are using the latest version.
 * Compatible Browsers: Firefox, Chrome, Safari, IE8+, Opera.
 * PHP support for the SQLite PDO driver
 * PHP support for the MySQL PDO driver